platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ---
-title: "DNS management and CNAME records caveats"
+title: "DNS management, CNAME and Apex domains"
 weight: 1
 description: See why CNAME records are used and what to do if your DNS registrar doesn't support them for apex domains.
-sidebarTitle: "DNS management caveats"
+sidebarTitle: "DNS management"
 ---

 Platform.sh expects you to use `CNAME` records on your [apex domain](../../other/glossary.md#apex-domain).